redotvideo/revideo/CONTRIBUTING.md

 does not run in the browser is handled through vite plugins.
 Within `vite-plugin/src/partials`, you'll find different vite plugins handling different responsibilities.
-For instance `vite-plugin/src/partials/ffmpegExporter.ts` is a ite plugin that manages the communication between the browser sending video frames to the `FFmpegExporterServer` from `packages/ffmpeg` through websockets.
+For instance `vite-plugin/src/partials/ffmpegExporter.ts` is a vite plugin that manages the communication between the browser sending video frames to the `FFmpegExporterServer` from `packages/ffmpeg` through websockets.
 Other vite plugins are responsible for reading to and writing from `.meta` files.